-Students who wish to add a course to their program after the registration periods must complete an Action Request, including appropriate signatures of approval.
+Students who wish to add a course to their program after they have processed their initial registration, must complete an Action Request, including appropriate signatures of approval.
 Students are advised that there is a fee for adding courses and that there may be additional tuition charges.